PantiesIsStoopid/PowerShell/README.md

 These aliases help retrieve system information and manage files:

-- **LA**: Lists all files in the current directory with detailed formatting.
+- **La**: Lists all files in the current directory with detailed formatting.
-- **LL**: Lists all files, including hidden files, in the current directory with detailed formatting.
+- **Ll**: Lists all files, including hidden files, in the current directory with detailed formatting.
 - **SysInfo**: Displays detailed system information (CPU, memory, OS version, etc.).
 - **GetPrivIP**: Retrieves the private IP address of your machine.
 - **GetPubIP**: Retrieves the public IP address of your machine.